 The lessons we can learn from examples like this go deeper than assuming that our first ransomware attack will be our last.
 Here are just a few:

-3/ Backups aren’t enough.
 It’s great that the health center had backups they could restore, but a lot of businesses couldn’t recover from three weeks of downtime and who knows how much data loss.
-According to one study, in 75% of ransomware incidents, backups were encrypted as well.
+According to one study, in 75 percent of ransomware incidents, backups were encrypted as well.
 Cloud-based disaster recovery can dramatically speed recovery, without breaking the bank, and in some cases, provide additional protections.

-4/ Encryption is vital.
 In 2016, HHS issued guidelines making it clear that ransomware is considered a reportable incident even if no data has been exposed.
 While data theft isn’t always the primary intent of a ransomware attack, it is sometimes a secondary objective.
-In addition, unencrypted data is always considered exposed when unauthorized individuals, in this case the ransomware attackers, take possession or control of the information in an impermissible way.
+In addition, unencrypted data is always considered exposed when unauthorized individuals, in this case, the ransomware attackers, take possession or control of the information in an impermissible way.

-Data can be encrypted in hyperscale cloud environments like AWS and Azure, but misconfigurations are common.
-In a recent analysis, McAfee found that 99% of misconfigurations go unnoticed – a substantial issue in healthcare because each of these constitutes a potential HIPAA violation.
+Data can be encrypted in hyper-scale cloud environments like AWS and Azure, but misconfigurations are common.
+In a recent analysis, McAfee found that 99 percent of misconfigurations go unnoticed – a substantial issue in healthcare because each of these constitutes a potential HIPAA violation.
 Finally, if you’re leveraging cloud-based resources, be sure to encrypt data in transit as well, especially during your migration to the cloud.

 For full details on HIPAA/HITECH guidelines on reporting ransomware, download the HHS fact sheet.

-5/ You need an incident-response plan.
 Once your systems are attacked by ransomware, the clock starts ticking.
-A well-thought out incident-response (IR) plan can help you address the issue faster.
+A well-thought-out incident response (IR) plan can help you address the issue faster.
 One key component of the IR is nullifying the immediate threat and then determining the threat vector, e.g., malicious emails, so you can strengthen those defenses.

 The Best Defense is a Good Offense

+Contact Connectria for a complimentary session with one of IT security advisors to discuss strengthening your ransomware defenses.
 A ransomware attack can leave an organization floundering like a wounded animal.
 Systems are a mess, and everyone is focused on getting back online as quickly as possible.
 While the company tries to heal its wounds after the first attack, another attacker (or the same one) can slip past the lowered defenses.
 Creating an IR is essential, but it’s far better to prevent the attack from happening in the first place.
-Contact us for a complimentary session with one of IT security advisors to discuss strengthening your ransomware defenses.